Learning Design and Technology (LDT)

 Electives

 Recommended electives for LDT include a range of courses related to learners and education.
 Students may take electives from any department at Stanford, with advisor's approval.
-Also, students are encouraged to approach professors for Directed Reading, EDUC 180, on a topic of special interest to them.
+Also, students are encouraged to approach professors for Directed Reading (EDUC 180) on a topic of special interest to them.

-ePortfolio and Master's Project
+Learning Portfolio and Master's Project

-The ePortfolio consists of substantial works done during the year, together with a reflection on the work.
+The online Learning Portfolio consists of substantial work done during the year, together with a reflection on the learning represented by that work.
 The Master's Project consists of a design project conceived and developed by the student.
 The project proposal and reports will include a description and analysis of the learning problem, the theoretical approach and research used to address it, the design proposal, prototypes, and learning assessments.
-The Master's Project must be approved by the student's advisor by the end of winter quarter and presented to the public late in the summer.
-Both the ePortfolio and Master's Project Report are due in summer quarter.
+The Master's Project must be submitted to the student's advisor for approval by the end of winter quarter and presented to the public late in the summer.
+Both the Learning Portfolio and the Master's Project Report are due in summer quarter.

-2023-2024 List of Pre-Approved Courses
+2024-2025 List of Pre-Approved Courses